Our Genealogical Helper for Belmont ...

 The official website for State of Wisconsin: www.wisconsin.gov/

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Belmont.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Belmont
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Belmont

 Our distance measurements begin at a specific point in Belmont.
 The point that we are using is located at these GPS coordinates - Latitude: 42.7370, Longitude: -90.3340 [Map].

 - Return to Citation

 |<2>||The Find-a-Grave website is an excellent research tool with information about a cemetery's location and interments.
 They also offer a forum for their members which can provide additional help.
 More information about Find-a-Grave can be found on their website: findagrave.com.|